Coughs are an ever-present wintertime companion. But does coughing serve any purpose at all, or is it just a clever method that viruses use to spread?

 The beneficiaries are the viruses at the root of our infections in the first place.
-They hijack coughs to spread their nasty offspring among the general population, while we are left paying the price with yet another coughing fit.
+They hijack coughs to

 The good news is that most coughs clear up within 3 weeks, although some — known as postviral or postinfectious cough — can last for up to 8 weeks.